The Science Behind the Scan

 Admission Requirements

-• 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) exam (waived thru Spring 2023)
+• ACT score of 22 or SAT score of 1100 or higher, or passing the HESI Admissions Assessment (A2) exam (waived through Spring 2023)

 • Minimum high school GPA of 3.0 on a 4.0 scale

-• 22 ACT/1100 SAT or higher, or pass the HESI Admissions Assessment (A2) exam (waived thru Spring 2023)
+• ACT score of 22 or SAT score of 1100 or higher, or passing the HESI Admissions Assessment (A2) exam (waived through Spring 2023)

 • Cumulative GPA of 2.7 or higher

-• Support Course GPA of 2.7 or higher
+• Support course GPA of 2.7 or higher

 I dedicated long hours to both classroom learning and clinical training, which shaped me into the radiologic technologist I am today.
 Gaining hands-on experience across various settings prepared me to handle any situation, from routine exams to critical ER cases.
 This program is challenging but incredibly rewarding, and it thoroughly prepares you for whichever path you choose after graduation.